CopilotC-Nvim/CopilotChat.nvim/MIGRATION.md

 ## TODO

 - [x] For proxy support, this is needed: https://github.com/nvim-lua/plenary.nvim/pull/559
-- [ ] Delete rest of the python code?
-Or finish rewriting in place then delete
+- [x] Delete rest of the python code?
+Or finish rewriting in place then delete - All InPlace features are done, per poll on discord delete the python code
 - [x] Check for curl availability with health check
 - [x] Add folds logic from python, maybe?
 Not sure if this is even needed
-- [ ] Finish rewriting the authentication request if needed or just keep relying on copilot.vim/lua
+- [x] Finish rewriting the authentication request if needed or just keep relying on copilot.vim/lua - Relies on copilot.vim/lua
 - [x] Properly get token file path, atm it only supports Linux (easy fix)
 - [x] Update README and stuff
 - [x] Add token count from tiktoken support to extra_info